Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Discussion

 \section{Discussion}

 Product formulas have been the original proposal for simulating Hamiltonian evolution on a quantum computer.
 Despite the development of several other promising quantum algorithms for this task in recent years, the conventional approach based on product formulas remains competitive for practical applications.
-In this work, we developed high-order corrected product formulas~(CPFs) based on three types of correctors and established theoretical results that show CPFs can greatly improve the error bounds of the standard product formulas, resulting in a significant reduction in the gate cost for Hamiltonian simulation.
-To verify the established error bounds and to demonstrate the performance of CPFs, we performed numerical simulations for various (non-)perturbed lattice Hamiltonians.
+In this work, we developed high-order corrected product formulas~(CPFs) based on three types of correctors and established theoretical results showing that CPFs improve the error bounds of standard product formulas by orders of magnitude, leading to a substantial reduction in the gate cost for Hamiltonian simulation.
+The correctors we developed are based on a linear combination of nested commutators, and we presented a procedure for compiling them using Hamiltonian terms.
+Our approach for compiling nested commutators has applications beyond CPFs; it can also be used to efficiently synthesize complicated unitaries on a quantum simulator with a limited set of native gates~\cite{CW13,CCH22}.

+To verify the established error bounds and demonstrate the performance of CPFs, we performed numerical simulations for various (non-)perturbed lattice Hamiltonians.
 Our numerical results show that the theoretical performance of CPFs matches or exceeds the empirical performance of standard product formulas, which is often much better than known theoretical bounds.
+We also complemented our theoretical and numerical results with the implementations of CPFs on actual quantum hardware, as well as on both noisy and noiseless quantum simulators, demonstrating the improvements that CPFs can provide in using current and near-term quantum computers.